amullins83/powermate_hid/README.md

 This project depends on [libusb](http://libusb.info), and the given configuration expects `libusb.h` to be found at `/usr/local/include/libusb-1.0`, with the appropriate pre-built library object at `/usr/local/lib`.
 You can specify different locations in the YAML.

+This project also depends on [hidapi](http://www.signal11.us/oss/hidapi/), and the given configuration expects `hidapi.h` to be found at `/usr/local/include/hidapi`, with a libusb-enabled pre-built library object at `usr/local/lib`.
+Again, these locations can be set in the YAML.

-With libusb installed and the configuration set up to find it, run `rake test:all` in the project folder.
+With libusb and hidapi installed and the configuration set up to find them, run `rake test:all` in the project folder.

 If you have any problems, let me know.